KristianColville1/raza-noodles/README.md

 ### Lighthouse

-All the pages were tested with [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) with the [Lighthouse](https://developers.google.com/web/tools/lighthouse) resource.
+All the pages were tested with [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) using the [Lighthouse](https://developers.google.com/web/tools/lighthouse) resource.

 - Performance: